 Recipe Notes

-Note 1: Potatoes: We recommend baby Yukon gold/gold/Dutch yellow potatoes.
-We love the creamy, tender, buttery flavor Yukon golds deliver and they roast amazingly well.
-No need to peel potatoes beforehand.
-The smaller the potatoes, the better.
-Smaller potatoes will cook more evenly and develop better crispy exteriors.
-Do your best to get as similarly sized potatoes as possible for even roasting.
+Note 1: I recommend baby Yukon gold/gold/Dutch yellow potatoes.
+I love the creamy, buttery flavor roasted Yukon golds deliver, and no need to peel beforehand.
+Do your best to get similarly sized potatoes, the smaller the better, as they cook more evenly and develop better crispy exteriors.

-Note 2: Steam instead of boil: Put cleaned potatoes in a large microwave-safe bowl and fill up the bottom of the bowl with 1/2 inch water.
+Note 2: Steam instead of boil: Put cleaned potatoes in a large, microwave-safe bowl and fill with 1/2 inch water.
 Cover the bowl with plastic wrap and poke a few holes in the top.
 Microwave on high until potatoes are easily pierced with a fork.
-Check at 10 minutes and then continue to microwave for 5 minutes at a time, checking every 5 minutes.
+Check at 10 minutes, then continue for 5 minutes at a time, checking every 5 minutes.
 Add more water if needed.
-Once tender, remove potatoes, drain well, and let steam dry for 5 minutes.
+Once tender, remove potatoes, drain well, and let steam dry 5 minutes.

 Serving: 1serving | Calories: 128kcal | Carbohydrates: 7g | Protein: 1g | Fat: 11g | Saturated Fat: 2g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 7g | Trans Fat: 1g | Cholesterol: 5mg | Sodium: 20mg | Potassium: 170mg | Fiber: 1g | Sugar: 1g | Vitamin A: 59IU | Vitamin C: 7mg | Calcium: 6mg | Iron: 1mg